 A University of Missouri School of Medicine researcher is investigating whether training techniques can help medical school students understand and treat indigenous patients better.

-In previous research, Melissa Lewis, PhD, an assistant professor in the Department of Family and Community Medicine, found indigenous populations in the U.S. face barriers to quality health care and have worse outcomes as a result.
+In previous research, Melissa Lewis, PhD, an associate professor in the Department of Family and Community Medicine, found indigenous populations in the U.S. face barriers to quality health care and have worse outcomes as a result.
 Combining that knowledge with statistics showing less than 1% of current U.S. doctors are indigenous, according to the American Association of Medical Colleges (AAMC), Lewis recognized a need to improve patient-provider interactions and reduce bias toward indigenous patients.

 “It’s an issue because when providers are not knowledgeable about this population, they rely on bias and stereotypes,” Lewis said.
 “And that’s a problem because we know the way providers treat indigenous people — whether it be unconscious or conscious bias — discrimination is a contributor to the health disparities native people face and ultimately leads to poor health care outcomes.”